mdSlash/nata/docs/script_options.md

 | **DESC** | Change to the layer and exit if the specified argument matches the rule: `{ "class": "<VALUE>", "title": "*" }`. |
 | **ARG**  | `WINDOW_CLASS`                                                                                                   |

-For more information about rules, see the [window rules](https://github.com/mdSlash/nata/blob/main/docs/config.md#window_rules) documentation.
+For more information about rules, see the [window rules](https://github.com/mdSlash/nata/blob/main/docs/config.md#window_rules) doc.

 ---